cofoundry-cms/cofoundry/docs/user-docs/Admin Panel/Email Notification Customization.md

 ### Example Customization

-Full examples can be found in the [Cofoundry.Samples.Mail sample project](https://github.com/cofoundry-cms/Cofoundry.Samples.Mail).
+Full examples can be found in the [Mail sample project](https://github.com/cofoundry-cms/Cofoundry.Samples/blob/main/src/Mail).

 #### Changing the layout